superfly/macaroon/macaroon-thought.md

 Both our [GraphQL API](https://api.fly.io/graphql) and our [Fly Machines API](https://fly.io/docs/machines/working-with-machines/) honor this `Authorization` header.

-You can theoretically send an arbitrary bundle of Macaroon tokens in our Authorization heder, and let the API figure out which one matches.
+You can theoretically send an arbitrary bundle of Macaroon tokens in our Authorization header, and let the API figure out which one matches.

 ## Macaroon Attenuation